allaboutduncan/clu-docs/docs/features/directory-features/rename.md

 Oftentimes series archives or torrent files will have numerous naming patterns with information in parenthesis, brackets, before the year, after and all over the place.
 I continuously update these to handle as many as I encounter.

+### Renaming Rules

+Currently renaming rules are in `rename_rules.ini` and are priority based

+The current set of rules are always available to view in the repository and can be found [here](https://github.com/allaboutduncan/comic-utils/blob/main/config/rename_rules.ini)